 You will need to attend a post-operative consultation approximately 5-7 days after labiaplasty surgery and again 7-14 days after surgery with subsequent post-op visits if required.

 Scars are an inevitable result of any surgery.
-However, with labiaplasty your plastic surgeon will make every effort to ensure any scars are as inconspicuous as possible.
+However, with labiaplasty your Specialist Plastic Surgeon will make every effort to ensure any scars are as inconspicuous as possible.
 Scars are usually insignificant and hidden, so are easily concealed.
 Most scars fade considerably with time, although there is individual variation in healing time and scar formation.

 Although no major complications are expected with labiaplasty, you may have some bruising and swelling after surgery.
-Your plastic surgeon will discuss what you can expect from this procedure.
+Your Specialist Plastic Surgeon will discuss what you can expect from this procedure.
 It is important to carefully follow your plastic surgeon’s advice to reduce the risk of complications.

 A post-operative care plan will be discussed with you before and after the procedure.
-Returning to work and your normal activities is an individual matter and your plastic surgeon will advise you.
+Returning to work and your normal activities is an individual matter and your Specialist Plastic Surgeon will advise you.
 Many patients return to work after 1 week and some even sooner.

-The initial consultation with your plastic surgeon will cost approximately $185 and take about 40 minutes.
-Your plastic surgeon will provide an indication of the likely costs, which will include your surgeon’s fee, anaesthetist’s fees and hospital and theatre fees.
+The initial consultation with your Specialist Plastic Surgeon will cost approximately $185 and take about 30-45 minutes.
+Your Specialist Plastic Surgeon will provide an indication of the likely costs, which will include your surgeon’s fee, anaesthetist’s fees and hospital and theatre fees.
 Your surgeon’s fee includes all post-operative care and nurse dressings.
 Pricing of your surgeon’s fee will vary from case to case but an indicative range is $1,500 to $3,000 excluding GST.

 There are Medicare and private health insurance rebates available for certain labiaplasty procedures in Perth.
 Your surgeon can provide you with more information, but you would then need to talk to your private health insurer to determine exactly how much cover they will provide and confirm what your final out-of-pocket costs will be.